Chunky Pedestals Candle Plant Holders

 To begin painting, start with the bottom of the base.
 Resting that on paint pyramids will allow you to finish your project faster.

-After one light coat of a white, I grabbed my smoked glaze as a sealer and topcoat.
-I haven’t used it for awhile, so it just seemed like it was time.
+After one light coat of white, I grabbed my smoked glaze as a sealer and topcoat.
+I haven’t used it for a while, so it seemed like it was time.
 Did you see the one in the background?
-It’s already got the glaze on it, using a chip brush.
+It already has the glaze on it, using a chip brush.

 What do you think?
 Are they getting prettier?

-For the third set of chunky pedestals, I chose to use ¾” stock—1x5 and 1x6.
+For the third set of chunky pedestals, I used 3/4” stock—1×5 and 1×6.
 After cutting the 12 pieces (6 of each size) I matched them up for the best look.
 See that big knot?
 It will be hidden by the post itself.
-In addition I lined up the boards running the grain to match.
-Lastly, I made sure the prettiest large piece was saved for the top of each pedestal.
+In addition, I lined up the boards running the grain to match.
+Lastly, I ensured the prettiest large piece was saved for the top of each pedestal.

 More sanding was done with the orbital sander and a sanding sponge.